TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Conclusion

 \section{Conclusion}

-This paper presented TIGFlow-GRPO, a two-stage framework for human trajectory forecasting in visually complex scenes.
-The framework combines a conditional flow-matching backbone with the TIG-GAT module to capture view-aware social interactions, and introduces an ODE-to-SDE reformulation that enables Flow-GRPO post-training in continuous trajectory space.
-A composite reward further incorporates social and physical constraints into the alignment process.
-Experiments on ETH/UCY and SDD datasets demonstrate that the proposed method improves multimodal forecasting accuracy and long-horizon robustness, while producing trajectories that better respect interaction patterns and scene constraints.
-Ablation results further confirm that both TIG-GAT and reward-guided post-training contribute to these gains.
-In future work, we plan to extend the framework with richer visual inputs and VLM-based scene reasoning for more general motion prediction in intelligent multimedia systems.
+This paper presented TIGFlow-GRPO, a two-stage approach for human trajectory forecasting in visually complex scenes.
+The framework combines a conditional flow-matching backbone with the TIG-GAT module to capture view-aware social interactions, and introduces an ODE-to-SDE reformulation for Flow-GRPO post-training in continuous trajectory space.
+A composite reward further integrates social and physical constraints into the alignment process.
+Experiments on the ETH/UCY and SDD datasets show that the proposed method improves multimodal forecasting accuracy and long-horizon robustness, while generating trajectories that better respect interaction patterns and scene constraints.
+Ablation studies further confirm that both TIG-GAT and reward-guided post-training contribute to these improvements.
+In future work, we plan to incorporate richer visual cues and VLM-based spatial-temporal scene reasoning to support more general motion prediction in intelligent multimedia systems.